Mission

 Orthodox Judaism teaches that Gentiles who uphold the seven Noahide laws have a place in the World to Come (Olam Ha-Ba), but many consider Jesus worship a violation of the law against idolatry (though perspectives vary).

-This is no easy task, since much of the available content is frustratingly one-sided... something that will be quite evident in my first book release: Untwisting the Suffering Servant Prophecy.
+This is no easy task, since much of the available resources are frustratingly one-sided... something that will be quite evident in my first book release: Untwisting the Suffering Servant Prophecy.
 Readers will see first hand why there is such deep distrust between opposing groups.

-That's why I've made it my mission to synthesize the available information, and put the strongest opposing arguments on the table.
+That's why I've made it my mission to synthesize the available information, and pit the strongest opposing arguments against each other.

 I hope to set a standard where people see The Shades of Reason logo in the bottom right corner of each book, and know they are getting a fair analysis of the perspectives involved.
-And by making the series available in Nuance Academy, they can get all of these assessments in one place without having to scour the internet or the book shelves.
+And by making the series available in a central digital library, they'll be able get all of these assessments in one place without having to scour the internet or the book shelves.